minhlong94/must-read-ai-papers/README.md

 Note: the year is noted as the lastest version on arXiv/OpenReview.

+**SUGGESTIONS ARE WELCOME**.
+Create a pull request, issue, or drop me a message on LinkedIn or email (link on my main profile).
+Note that I do not promote papers, so I will not response to messages like "Hey my method is novel, can you add it?".
+I am open to discussions and collaborations.

 ## AI/ML/DL Topics
 - [Deep Reinforcement Learning that Matters](https://arxiv.org/abs/1709.06560) (Henderson et al., 2019): an important paper in RL.
 It compares algorithms using multiple seeds (I mean, *multiple*), and gives advices how to conduct RL research and experiments.
 - [How Many Random Seeds?
 Statistical Power Analysis in Deep Reinforcement Learning Experiments](https://arxiv.org/abs/1806.08295) (Colas et al., 2018): how many seeds you use to express statistical significance in RL?
 5?
 10?
 20?
 This paper explains why, from a statistical view.